hivesolutions/appier/doc/structure.md

 ```

 The configuration file is optional, it doesn't need to exist for the app to work.
 Also, settings can be passed
-to the app in ways other than from the project configuration file.
-For more details about app configuration,
-check out the [Configuration](doc/configuration.md) documentation.
+to the app in ways other than from the project configuration file.  check out the [Configuration](doc/configuration.md) documentation.

 ## Models